 Bill is a board member of the NASBA Center for the Public Trust.
 He is a current board member and past board president of the Colorado Golf Association, and past board member and treasurer of the Jeffco Schools Foundation.
 Bill is a certified public accountant, and holds a bachelor's degree in Accounting from Colorado State University.

-Prior to joining the Daniels Fund, Bo was Assistant Vice President of Administration at Young Americans Center for Financial Education.
-In this role, he was responsible for supervising administrative staff and overseeing a broad range of the organization's administrative functions.
+Prior to joining the Daniels Fund, Bo served as Assistant Vice President of Administration at Young Americans Center for Financial Education.
+In this role, he was responsible for supervising administrative staff and overseeing a broad range of the organization’s administrative functions.

-Bo currently serves on the boards of Young Americans Center for Financial Education and the Rose Andom Center.
-He has served on the boards of the Young Philanthropists Foundation and the Colorado Jump$tart Coalition for Personal Financial Literacy.
-He is a graduate of the Denver Metro Chamber Leadership Foundation's Leadership Denver Class of 2009.
+Bo is currently Vice Chair of the Rose Andom Center board and a board member of Young Americans Center for Financial Education, and has served on the boards of the Young Philanthropists Foundation and the Colorado Jump$tart Coalition for Personal Financial Literacy.
+He is a graduate of the Denver Metro Chamber Leadership Foundation’s Leadership Denver Class of 2009.

 Tracey Lovett joined the Daniels Fund in August 2000.
 She manages the scholar relations function of the Daniels Scholarship Program, which includes management of the team of Scholar Relations Officers.
 Tracey also manages the Boundless Opportunity Scholarship Program for nontraditional students.